namans3/Keyword-Extraction/README.md

 - Install all the needed libraries as indicated in the beginning using pip install from command line or other methods.
 - Register twitter app on https://apps.twitter.com and get access credentials and add them to the TweetListener.py file as indicated in the code.
 - Write the list of location names in the Location.txt file in the repository.
-- Set the timelimit for listening to one location in the TweetListener.py file.
+- Set the time limit for listening to one location in the TweetListener.py file.
 - Tweets will start coming into the Tweets folder.
-- Go to command line and change directory 'cd' to the file location where the repository is located in your local machine.
+- Go to command line and change directory 'cd' to the file location where the repository is saved in your local machine.
 - In command line write TweetListener.py and run.
 - Tweets will start streaming and all will be written into files in Twitter folder in the repository.
 - After having listened to tweets of all the specified locations, keyword extraction can begin.
-- In commanad line write TFIDFExtract.py and run.
+- In command line write TFIDFExtract.py and run.
 - Keywords will be extracted for one location at a time and will be written into the Keyword.json file.

 ## References